venkatramnank/tr3d/README.md

 > Samsung Research<br>
 > https://arxiv.org/abs/2302.02858

+The following implementation of TR3D accounts for all three rotation in all 3 dimensions (axes), i.e. yaw, pitch and roll.

 ### Installation
-For convenience, we provide a [Dockerfile](docker/Dockerfile).

-Alternatively, you can install all required packages manually.
+You can install all required packages manually.
 This implementation is based on [mmdetection3d](https://github.com/open-mmlab/mmdetection3d) framework.
 Please refer to the original installation guide [getting_started.md](docs/en/getting_started.md), including MinkowskiEngine installation, replacing `open-mmlab/mmdetection3d` with `samsunglabs/tr3d`.